 The minimum requirements for auto insurance changes from state to state.
 Head over to our page on car insurance rates by state to find out what the minimum is in your region.

 Other affordable car insurance programs

 Cure is available in New Jersey and Pennsylvania and uses only your driving record to calculate your rate.
 According to its mission statement, the Cure program wants to level the playing field and make cheap auto insurance available to all.
 While this won’t help you if you live outside of New Jersey or Pennsylvania, it can save you up to 50 percent on auto insurance if you do live in either state.

 Another option is to find a usage-based auto insurance company.
 Usage-based insurance programs calculate your insurance rate by only considering your driving record and can lead to cheap auto insurance.
 Some of these are offered through larger insurance companies, so there are some low-income car insurance options that could work for you.

-All of the six companies ranked for cheapest car insurance in this article offer some form of usage-based auto insurance.
+All of the companies ranked for cheapest car insurance in this article, except for Farmers, offer some form of usage-based auto insurance.
 While these companies carried the spotlight of our review, many others also provide usage-based auto insurance plans.

 - Progressive offers a usage-based program called Snapshot.

 - Allstate offers Drivewise in the states of Colorado, Arizona, New York, New Jersey, Illinois, Michigan and Ohio.